-18. Contingent assets and liabilities and commitments
+Contingent assets and liabilities and commitments

 Under the terms of the Fund's constitution, the Responsible Entity is entitled to be reimbursed for all operating and administration expenses that have been incurred on behalf of the Fund.
-The Fund's PDS outlines in Section 7 that the Responsible Entity estimates this amount to be 0.06% per annum of the Net Asset Value (NAV) of the Fund.
+The Fund's PDS outlines in Section 7 that the Responsible Entity estimates this amount to be 0.08% per annum of the Net Asset Value (NAV) of the Fund.

-As at 30 June 2018, the Responsible Entity has incurred \$11,975 reimbursable expenses in excess of the amount charged to the Fund (30 June 2017: \$691).
+As at 30 June 2019, the Responsible Entity has incurred \$9,570 reimbursable expenses in excess of the amount charged to the Fund (30 June 2018: \$11,975).
 This amount represents expenses that have been incurred by the Responsible Entity on behalf of the Fund, for which the Responsible Entity is entitled.
-This amount has subsequently been reimbursed to the Responsible Entity post 30 June 2018.